metabrainz/bookbrainz-site/README.md

 If you wish, you can instead [install the database and search dependencies on your machine](./MANUAL_INSTALL.md), and/or [run the NodeJS server locally](./NODEJS_SETUP.md) while using dockerized dependencies.
+Running the NodeJS server locally would be easier if you want to use a debugger, for instance.

 ## Cloning